wusung/TracAccessTokenPlugin/README.md

 Configuration
 -------------

-In `trac.ini` you'll need to configure whichever search backend you're using.
-If you're using the default elasticsearch  backend, add something like this:
+In `trac.ini` you can configure the menu name of access tokens plugin.
+If you're changing the default menu name of the plugin, add something like this:

 ```
 [access_token_plugin]